JoseBG93/tax-calculator-app/README.md

 ### About

 This project was born from real-world experience in Spanish municipal tax administration.
-As a civil servant (Funcionario Interino - Auxiliar Administrativo) specializing in IIVTNU at Ayuntamiento de Alfafar's Tax Inspection department, I work with property value increase tax calculations daily using GTT/Gestiona software.
+As a civil servant with expertise at Alfafar town hall's Tax Inspection department, I work with property value increase tax calculations daily using GTT/Gestiona software.

 **The Challenge**: The current workflow involves manual processing of property deeds for IIVTNU calculations - reading cadastral data, property values, transaction dates, involved parties, and applying municipal coefficients and bonifications.
 This manual process is time-consuming and error-prone, especially when dealing with complex cases like family bonifications (95%/50%) and varying annual coefficients based on ownership periods.